Chapter 07 – The rainbow train: high-speed, high-death

 So wonderfully cold.

 She closed her eyes, and he kissed her eyelid.
 Once, twice, a third time.
 Gently, with just enough force.
 His lips moved to the other one.
-Ragna pulled him closer and opened her jacket.
-Sven stood up, and layers of his body dropped into the ocean, revealing a white foundation underneath.
+Ragna opened her jacket.
+Layers of his body dropped into the ocean, revealing a white foundation underneath.
 He let go of her and moved forward.

 Should she follow?

-In the distance sang a voice in a sirenic melody and called her to the rocks.
+In the distance sang a voice in a sirenic melody.
+It called her to the rocks.
 The sea crashed against them, and their edges cut through the water like a knife.

 “Which way is it?”